 - You can set up both text message and call options if you wish.
 These can be on different phone numbers, including a landline.

-If you have any trouble with MFA, or have lost your phone please contact LSE Tech Support.
+If you have lost your phone please contact LSE Tech Support immediately.